janwilmans/nullptr/_posts/2018-02-08-some-pointers-on-references.md

 2. GSL_THROW_ON_CONTRACT_VIOLATION: a gsl::fail_fast exception will be thrown
 3. GSL_UNENFORCED_ON_CONTRACT_VIOLATION: nothing happens

-This **gsl::not_null<foo></foo>** has two advantages; first of all it makes explicit that the argument is not optional and second, gsl-aware static analysis tools can use the type information to give better diagnostic messages.
+This **`gsl::not_null<foo>`** has two advantages; first of all it makes explicit that the argument is not optional and second, gsl-aware static analysis tools can use the type information to give better diagnostic messages.
 However, there is still no expression of ownership, so we might write:

     void Func(Foo& foo, int x)
     {